 - Cape gooseberries, optional

-- Whipping cream, crème fraîche, or vanilla ice cream
+- Whipped cream, crème fraîche, or vanilla ice cream

 - 1. To make the pastry dough, sift together the cocoa powder, flour, salt, and confectioners’ sugar.
 Place in a food processor with the butter and, using the metal blade, mix until fine crumbs form.
 Add the egg yolk and pulse gently until you have a lump of dough.
 Wrap in plastic wrap and chill for an hour or so.